Eddythemachine/coursera_unsupervised_learning/README.md

   2. Applied K-Means to find the "dominant colors" (clusters).
   3. Replaced every pixel with its nearest cluster center color.
 - **Result:** Successfully compressed an image from millions of potential colors down to just $k$ colors (e.g., $k=8$) while retaining the image structure.

+### Lab 2: Investigating the Curse of Dimensionality
+**Objective:** Visualize and quantify how high-dimensional space impacts data density and model performance.

+#### A. Geometric Intuition (The N-Sphere)
+- **The Experiment:** We calculated the volume ratio of a hypersphere inside a hypercube as dimensions increased.
+- **The Finding:** As dimensions ($d$) rise, the volume of the sphere vanishes (e.g., from ~78% in 2D to ~0% in high dimensions).
+This proves that in high-dimensional space, **most data points live in the "corners"** (far from the center).

+#### B. Impact on Model Performance
+- **Simulation:** Trained a `DecisionTreeClassifier` on synthetic data while increasing the number of features (from 2 to 4000).
+- **Result:** Accuracy dropped significantly as dimensions increased.
+This demonstrated that adding features—without proper selection or reduction—can lead to noise and overfitting, confirming the need for techniques like **PCA** (Principal Component Analysis).

 ---